SinglePages/NeuralNetworks/Sections/04-SingleNeuron.m4.md

    0.9                 0        0.9
    0.9                 1       -0.1

 The table indicates that loss can be positive or negative.
 But how should we interpret negative loss?
+We see that $ℒ$ is minimized in row 2 of the table, but this is not an ideal result.
 The sign of loss is not helpful--as we'll see shortly, we will use the sign of the derivative.]])

 A quick "fix" for the above loss function is to change it into the **mean-absolute-error** (MAE):